Find Affordable College Courses

 East Lansing, MI

-Out of the 5 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 3 spot on the list.
-Michigan State is a fairly large public school located in the city of East Lansing.
+A rank of #3 on this year’s list means Michigan State University is a great place for international studies students.
+Michigan State is a very large public school located in the city of East Lansing.

 After completing their degree, international studies graduates from Michigan State carry an average student debtload of $25,794.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $508.